palmaresHQ/palmares/packages/server/CONTRIBUTING.md

 This document is focused on contributing to the `@palmares/server` package.
 Please, make sure you understand the core concepts of the `@palmares/core` before contributing to this package.

+**IMPORTANT**: This is a **CORE** package, it shouldn't contain any dependency besides devDependencies, need a node API?
+Don't use it directly, make sure to add `@palmares/std` as a dependency and make sure it's interfaces fit your needs.
+Need an event emitter? add `@palmares/events` as dependency.
+Needs database access? `@palmares/databases`.

 ## About Typescript

 We use a lot of advanced typescript here.
 We use a LOT of types.
 Types, like functions, should contain documentation in them, what is it for?
 It's easy to get lost with typescript, specially if the project has A LOT of types.